SE-PRG/azmitool/README.md

 # read key vault secret
 azmitool getsecret https://mykey.vault.azure.net/secrets/mysecret

+# download blob from a storage account and save to a file
+azmitool getblob $BLOB $FILE

-# upload blob to storage account, using variables
+# upload file as a blob to storage account
 azmitool setblob $FILE $BLOB
 ```